Does GIA Grade Lab Grown Diamonds?

 Save Money On Your Jewelry, Enjoy These Sales & Coupons

 Our aim is to get you the best diamonds and gemstones at the best price possible.
 That's why whenever we see an attractive discount, special, or promotion at one of our preferred vendors, we let you know.

-Previously, GIA had a policy of only giving a full grading report to earth mined diamonds.
-Though the nonprofit educational and research organization has taken small steps towards accepting lab grown diamonds, a recent announcement in Summer of 2020 changing this policy represents a huge step within the industry.
-This switch of policy not only ads further validation to the lab grown industry, but helps the consumer navigate the complex world of diamonds.
+Previously, GIA had a policy of only giving a full grading report to earth-mined diamonds.
+Though the nonprofit educational and research organization has taken small steps towards accepting lab-grown diamonds, a recent announcement in the Summer of 2020 changing this policy represents a huge step within the industry.
+This switch of policy not only adds further validation to the lab-grown industry but helps the consumer navigate the complex world of diamonds.

 GIA’s Grading Policy

 Lab grown diamonds have been around since the late 1900’s, but their popularity in jewelry is relatively new.
 GIA has been grading laboratory grown diamonds since about 2007.
 Starting out, GIA offered laboratory grown diamonds reports for more identification purposes rather than full grading reports for the consumer.
 It is difficult for even a trained gemologist to tell the difference between an earth mined diamond and a lab grown diamond; so, they were being sent into GIA to test and confirm their origin.